Headed to Aruba, but not sure what to pack? I can help! Here is my ultimate Aruba Packing List for women, highlighting exactly what to wear in Aruba.

 - Shampoo & Conditioner

 - Sunscreen – Listen up!
-Aruba has banned sunscreens with harmful chemicals.
+Aruba has banned sunscreens with chemicals that can harm ocean life.
 You will need to bring an all-natural or reef-friendly sunscreen to protect the beautiful Caribbean wildlife.

 - Brush or Comb

 - Hand Sanitizer

 - Feminine hygiene items

 - Face Wipes or Makeup Remover – These cucumber wipes will leave you refreshed after a long day of sweating on the beach.